 - Keeping her calm with classical music or special relaxing music for dogs.
 Some experts believe that this way you can reduce other irritating sounds that can cause your dog to bark.

 3. Start Teaching Your Puppy What’s Expected from Her at an Early Age

-Many bad habits start developing when your puppy is young and you let her to do whatever she likes.
-So, if you teach your puppy some good manners right from the beginning, you’ll have less problems dealing with your adult dog.
+Many bad habits start developing when your puppy is young and you let her do whatever she likes.
+So, if you teach your puppy some good manners right from the beginning, you’ll have fewer problems dealing with your adult dog.

 Try to ignore your puppy’s whining.
 When you bring your new pet home, keep her crate in your bedroom, so she doesn’t sleep alone.
 This prevents separation anxiety and encourages the bond between you two.
 At the same time, it also reduces whining, which means she’s less likely to learn that barking can generate positive responses.